Monica Hakimi portrait

 B.A., Duke University, 1997

-She was the Nathaniel Fensterstock Visiting Professor of Law at Columbia Law School during the 2022 spring semester and was appointed professor of law on July 1, 2022.
-She was previously the James V. Campbell Professor of Law at the University of Michigan Law School, where she was also the associate dean for faculty and research and the associate dean for academic programming.
-She has held visiting appointments at Interdisciplinary Center Herzliya, University of Tokyo, and Benjamin N. Cardozo School of Law.
+Before joining Columbia, Hakimi was the James V. Campbell Professor of Law at the University of Michigan Law School, where she served as Associate Dean for Faculty and Research and Associate Dean for Academic Programming.
+She has held visiting and research appointments at the KFG Berlin-Potsdam Research Group, Interdisciplinary Center Herzliya, the University of Tokyo, and Benjamin N. Cardozo School of Law.

-Prior to entering the academy, Monica spent four years as attorney-adviser in the Office of the Legal Adviser in the U.S. Department of State; she counseled policymakers on nuclear nonproliferation, efforts to reconstruct Iraq immediately after the 2003 war, international investment disputes, and international civil aviation.
-Hakimi has also served as counsel before the Iran-U.S. Claims Tribunal and worked on cases before the International Court of Justice and U.S. federal courts and agencies.
+Prior to entering the academy, Hakimi served for four years as an Attorney-Adviser in the Office of the Legal Adviser at the U.S. Department of State, working on issues relating to state responsibility, nuclear nonproliferation, international investment disputes, and international civil aviation.
 She clerked for Judge Kimba M. Wood on the U.S. District Court for the Southern District of New York.

 Publications